meilisearch/documentation/learn/getting_started/quick_start.md

 Once the update shows `processed`, you can start searching.

 ::: warning
-Attempting to search before all documents are indexed **will result in undefined behavior**.
+Attempting to search before all documents are indexed will result in undefined behavior.
 :::

 MeiliSearch [offers many parameters](/reference/features/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
 However, by default, the search is already relevant.